BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience.md

 Or it's a "Six-Pack-Joe-The-Plumber"-type society, in which the literal hands-on work of skilled trades, firefighters, and so on holds a primacy so presuppositionally sacrosanct as to seem, quite simply, obvious.</p>

 <p>Baking the perfect baguette.
 Helping the powerless versus abusing the powerless.
-Being a good Little League coach, securing particular burial rights.
+Being a good Little League coach, securing particular burial rites.
 The axioms of your childhood - those stars in the sky - while oftentimes powerful and reasonable, were cultural motifs all along.</p>

 <p>The effect is a double dose, really.